 New dependents must be enrolled within 90 days of the qualifying event, except for a newborn.
 Enrollment for newborns may be completed any time before their 4th birthday.
 If enrollment is not received in the timeframe described here, you have to wait to enroll them during an open enrollment period.

 Making changes

-Once you and your child are enrolled on this plan, there are a few times that enrollment may change.
+Once your child is enrolled on this plan, there are a few times that enrollment may change.
 Here are some of those times.

 When your child turns 19